Get Free Consult

 The simple answer is that landlords are legally required to take all reasonable steps to address any known threats to their tenants’ safety.
 In an area where gun violence is common, it counts as a known threat.
 There are many effective risk-reduction techniques landlords can and should use in these situations, including:

 The responsibilities of landlords in no way detract from the responsibilities of gun owners and users.
-The decision to bring a civil suit against a negligent landlord does not conflict with any legal recourse available against to the individual shooter.
+The decision to bring a civil suit against a negligent landlord does not conflict with any legal recourse available against the individual shooter.

 Suing a negligent landlord does, however, have a much better chance of producing practical, positive results than suing an individual shooter.
 Landlords are generally in a much better position to compensate survivors, and they have the power to improve safety for countless other families if they’re properly financially motivated to do so.